 |Sunday||8:00 a.m. to 12:30||6:00 p.m. to 8:00 p.m.|

 Radha Raman Temple Vrindavan Aarti Timings– Updated 2022

 |Mangal Aarti 4:00 am||Mangal Aarti 5:30 am|

-If you find yourself in the midst of rich past and mesmerising temples, you have arrived in Uttar Pradesh.
+If you find yourself in the midst of a rich past and mesmerising temples, you have arrived in Uttar Pradesh.
 It houses a slew of crown jewels, making it a popular tourist destination.
 Each temple town, from Kashi Vishwanath to Raslila of Vrindavan, exudes a timeless effervescence that pervades its immortal atmosphere.
 When you realise the brilliance behind these architectural marvels, you’re in for a treat.

-- About Sri Radha Raman Temple
+- About Sri Radha Raman Temple Vrindavan

-- Sri Radha Raman Temple History
+- History of Radha Raman Temple

-- Architecture of Sri Radha Raman Temple
+- The architecture of Sri Radha Raman Temple

-- Radha Raman Temple Location
+- Radha Raman Temple Vrindavan Location

 - Best Time to Visit Radha Raman Temple

 - How to Reach Radha Raman Temple Vrindavan

 - Radha Raman Temple Vrindavan Google Map Location-

 The Sri Radha Raman Temple, in the centre of Vrindavan, is one such ethereal beauty.